 1. Yogurt

 If you tolerate dairy at all, one of the best foods to eat for a Crohn’s flare is nonfat, plain yogurt.
 The probiotics help aid digestion and the calcium is wonderful to reduce stress in the body, especially the GI tract.
 The potassium in yogurt can also restore essential electrolytes to the body that may be lost through diarrhea, along with fight stress and inflammation.
-Plain, nonfat yogurt, especially Greek, is also high in protein, which is important to eat to maintain muscle mass and it helps increase satiety in the body.
-However, if you suffer lactose intolerance, yogurt may make things worse, so always pay attention to how you react to yogurt.
-Choose your dairy sources smart and avoid cheese and milk if you have Crohn’s, since these can exacerbate symptoms, not help them.
+Plain, nonfat yogurt, especially Greek, is also high in protein, which is important to eat to maintain muscle mass and it helps increase satiety.
+However, if you suffer from lactose intolerance, yogurt may make things worse, so always pay attention to how you react.
+Choose your dairy sources smart and avoid cheese and milk if you have Crohn’s, since these can exacerbate symptoms rather than help them.

 2. Fish

 Fish high in healthy fats, like salmon, are wonderful for Crohn’s patients to eat during a flare.
-The omega 3 fatty acids help to reduce inflammation in the GI tract, and have been proven to be very beneficial to intestinal disorders of many kinds.
-Fish is also seamless to digest, so it’s much easier to process than meats of any kind are.
-Definitely avoid red meat at all costs if you suffer from Crohn’s, since it is the hardest animal protein for your body to digest.
+The omega-3 fatty acids help to reduce inflammation in the GI tract and have been proven to be very beneficial to various intestinal disorders.
+According to the Mayo Clinic, managing inflammation is critical for long-term health with IBD.
+Fish is also seamless to digest, making it much easier to process than most meats.
+Definitely avoid red meat if you suffer from Crohn’s, as it is often the hardest animal protein for your body to digest.

 3. Winter Vegetables

-Winter veggies like pumpkin, cooked carrots, squash and sweet potatoes are all wonderful to eat during a Crohn’s flare.
-They’re high in soluble fiber, potassium and will not cause gas and bloating like broccoli, beans, cauliflower and legumes will.
-Eat more of these and leafy greens instead of gas producing veggies if you have a flare, and most of the time anyway to avoid pain and bloating from gas.
-Anytime you eat veggies, be sure to cook them very well, as it reduces pain, bloating and gas by breaking down fibers.
+Winter veggies like pumpkin, cooked carrots, squash, and sweet potatoes are all wonderful to eat during a Crohn’s flare.
+They’re high in soluble fiber and potassium and will not cause gas and bloating like broccoli, beans, cauliflower, and legumes often do.
+Eat more of these and leafy greens instead of gas-producing veggies if you have a flare.
+Anytime you eat veggies, be sure to cook them very well, as it reduces pain and bloating by breaking down tough fibers.

 4. Bananas, Papaya and Berries

-Most people who have Crohn's tolerate bananas, papaya and berries quite well.
-Some people are extremely sensitive to fruit and might not be able to tolerate even these GI friendly foods, but if you can eat these fruits, they are great for Crohn’s flare ups.
-Both are rich in soluble fiber and potassium, which are two of the best nutrients to eat for a flare up.
+Most people who have Crohn's tolerate bananas, papaya, and berries quite well.
+Some people are extremely sensitive to fruit and might not be able to tolerate even these GI-friendly foods, but if you can, they are great for Crohn’s flare-ups.
+Both are rich in soluble fiber and potassium, which are two of the best nutrients for a flare.
 Avoid apples and pears, which are known to cause gas and bloating very quickly.

 5. Oatmeal